 The PC biology faculty is quick to point out that a good education is not limited to the classroom.
 Educational journeys may be as simple as a short afternoon trip to a nearby pond or a weekend jaunt to the mountains.

-105 Biological Concepts (3) (CO: BIOL 105L) A broad introduction to the fundamental principles of living organisms.
-Emphases include scientific methodology, biomolecules, cell structure and function, genetics, principles of evolution, and environmental issues.
+105 Biological Concepts (3) (CO: BIOL 105L) A broad introduction to the principles of living organisms.
+Emphases include scientific methodology, biomolecules, cell structure and function, homeostasis, metabolism and photosynthesis, population dynamics, genetics, and natural selection.
 (Fall)

 105L Biological Concepts Laboratory (1) (CO: BIOL 105) The laboratory supplement to the lecture content of BIOL 105.
 (Fall)